FMLTS/fmlts.github.io/index.md

 Submissions via OpenReview (TBC).

-We will aim to have each submission will be reviewed by at least three reviewers.
-Papers will be accepted either as oral presentations or posters.
+We will aim to have each submission reviewed by at least three reviewers.
+Accepted papers will be presented either as oral presentations or posters.

 # Important Dates